kvietcong/kvietcong/README.md

 ## 👨🏻‍💻 About me:

-Hi there, I'm University Sophomore pursuing Computer Science.
+Hi there, I'm University undergraduate pursuing Computer Science.
 I always want to learn more, whether it be Software/Web Development or Algorithms and Data Structures.
 I love to play Tennis but also video-games!
 Some of my favorites are: osu!, CS:GO, Age of Empires II, Risk of Rain 2, and